ibarwick/firebird_fdw/README.md

 It was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
 It should work with earlier versions if the `disable_pushdowns` option is set (see below).
-Currently (2018-10) it works with Firebird 3.0.x but has not yet been extensively tested with that version, and does not take advantage of all new Firebird 3 features.
+It works with Firebird 3.0.x but has not yet been extensively tested with that version, and does not take advantage of all new Firebird 3 features.
 This will hopefully be addressed in future releases.

 Features
 --------